Cotton Belt Depot Museum

-The Cotton Belt Depot Museum is a museum located in the historic railroad depot in Tyler, Texas.
+The Cotton Belt Depot Museum is located in the historic railroad depot in Tyler, Texas, United States.

 History

 Tyler, Texas, had been a railroad hub since the Houston and Great Northern first came through the town in 1873.
 The depot was opened in 1905.
 The passenger service ceased in April 1956 and it has been used for different purposes until it was donated to the City of Tyler in 1988.
 In 2003, following a major renovation the space was shared by the Tyler Transit Department and the museum.
 Tyler Transit occupies the waiting area and the museum occupies what used to be the baggage storage area.

 The museum is run by the Cotton Belt Rail Historical Society Tyler Tap Chapter, which was part of the Cotton Belt Rail Historical Society before breaking off to form a separate organization.

 Museum

 The model train collection of Mr. and Mrs. Clyde Bragg is the bulk of the hands-on exhibit.
 Other artifacts and memorabilia have been donated by various individuals.